somrajroy/CloudLandingZone/README.md

 # CloudLandingZone

-A `Cloud Landing Zone` is the ready-to-use foundation in the cloud where customers can safely, securely, and efficiently deploy workloads.
-It is a pre-configured Cloud Environment within a cloud provider (like AWS, Azure, or GCP)  that that acts as a foundation for deploying applications and workloads.
-It establishes `guardrails, governance, automation and infrastructure` allowing teams to deploy workloads securely & efficiently from Day-1.
-It's not just a single server or a VPC; it’s a collection of pre-configured services, policies, controls, and automated provisioning that ensures everything built on top is secure, compliant, cost-effective, and scalable. <br/>
+A `Cloud Landing Zone` is a ready-to-use & pre-configured, secure, and scalable foundation for deploying workloads in Cloud (e.g. AWS/Azure/GCP).
+Like a base camp or office building, it establishes guardrails, governance, automation, and infrastructure (e.g., access controls, networking, policies) to ensure secure, compliant, and efficient cloud adoption from Day 1.
+It enables scalable growth, ensures compliance, accelerates app/data/ML team onboarding, and controls costs, access, and risks.

 It’s like setting up a new office building before the teams/people move in.
 You wouldn’t just put up a sign and open the doors — you’d set up : <br/>
 - Security (Access Control): Locks, access cards, cameras.